AlexCue987/konsumers/README.md

     }
 ```

-Finally, let us plug all these pieces together:
+Finally, let us show how all these pieces work together:

 ```kotlin
         val dailyAggregates = temperatures.consume(